 Remarkable, which is made possible by the Cerebral Palsy Alliance (CPA) is a 14-week program that supports startups developing technology to positively impact people living with disability by providing seed funding, mentoring, coaching, investor networks, expertise and guidance.

 In addition to its accelerator program, Remarkable also runs an annual Design-athon that invites people from around the world to find new ways that tech can help remove barriers for people.
-However, when COVID-19 struck, they needed to find a solution to transitioning their typically in-person Design-athon to an online platform.
-So they turned to Sprintbase.
+We partnered with the Remarkable team across three years to run the annual Design-athon.
+Typically taking place in-person, the event had to move online in 2021 when the COVID-19 pandemic struck, so they turned to Sprintbase.

 In addition to the opportunity to take part in the Design-athon, applicants also had the chance to fast track to a place on the Remarkable Accelerator, and $10,000 to evolve their idea, if they were part of a winning team.